eddyerburgh/blog/_posts/2016-03-30-create-dynamic-ids-in-a-loop-with-pug-jade.md

 comments: []
 ---

-<a href="http://jade-lang.com/tutorial/">Pug</a> (previously known as Jade)  is a template engine built for node.
+<a rel="noopener" href="http://jade-lang.com/tutorial/">Pug</a> (previously known as Jade)  is a template engine built for node.
 In this tutorial I am going to show you how to create dynamic IDs in a loop with Pug.

 ## Create Dynamic IDs with a Loop